What You Would Need To Become a Machine Learning Engineer?May 4, 2018

 Programming Requirements (Languages)

 As we know it today, machine learning is technically bound to any one particular programming language, so you do have a choice there.
 But let us examine the three most popular programming languages that machine learning engineers commonly use.
 First up is Python whose multiple libraries like NumPy and SciPy (and also specific machine learning libraries like Theano or TensorFlow) make it one of the most popular programming languages for machine learning.
 Then there is another language called R, which lends itself very well to machine learning.
-This programming language is a favourite of data scientists and statistical programmers and has been happily adopted by several machine learning engineers.
+This programming language is a favorite of data scientists and statistical programmers and has been happily adopted by several machine learning engineers.
 And finally, we have the old warhorse C++, which is not as advanced as Python or R, but because it is good for networking protocols and infrastructure interfacing, it is still used for machine learning programming.

 Apart from these technical skills which you need, two more skills are also necessary – the ability to look at a system holistically (including sales, inventory, billing etc.), and the ability to remember that your output would have machines as the audience, not humans!
 So are you up for it?